There’s no place like home, which is why Justin Brownlee couldn’t feel happier to be back with Ginebra after his stints away from the team.

-The six-time league champion played his first game back with the Kings after nearly a year when they opened their PBA Season 50 Commissioner’s Cup campaign with an eventual rout of guest team Macau on Friday night.
+The six-time league champion played his first game back with the Kings after nearly a year, when they opened their PBA Season 50 Commissioner’s Cup campaign with an eventual rout of guest team Macau on Friday night.

-“Man, I felt good, to be honest,” he said moments after their 110-93 victory witnessed by a solid crowd at the SMART Araneta Coliseum.
+“Man, I felt good, to be honest,” he said moments after their 110-93 victory, witnessed by a solid crowd at the SMART Araneta Coliseum.
 “We’ve been going hard in practice, you know, obviously, the chemistry is there from the years.”

-The last time he graced a PBA court, if ever you’re wondering, was in Game 7 of the Season 49 Commissioner’s Cup Finals back on March 28 of last year.
+The last time he graced a PBA court was in Game 7 of the Season 49 Commissioner’s Cup Finals back on March 28 of last year.
+That title series was against a corporate rival in TNT Tropang 5G.

-That title series was against a corporate rival on TNT and went down to be a classic, with ‘JB’ knocking down a booming three all over the defense of Paul Varilla to tie things up at 79-all and eventually force overtime.
+It went down as a classic, with ‘JB’ knocking down a booming three over the defense of Paul Varilla to tie things up at 79-all and eventually force overtime.

 He went on to finish with 28 points and 10 rebounds, but the crowd darlings ultimately fell short, 87-83, as the Tropang 5G secured the crown.